Working for Fair and Equal Societies

 Mr. Kjaerum was a member (2002-2008) of the United Nations Committee on the Elimination of Racial Discrimination (CERD).
 He was appointed by the UN Secretary General as member of the UN Voluntary Fund for Technical Cooperation (VFTC) in the Field of Human Rights and of the Voluntary Fund for Financial and Technical Assistance in the Implementation of the Universal Periodic Review.

 Mr Kjaerum serves and has served on numerous boards among others he was chair of the International Coordination Committee for National Human Rights Institutions and he chaired the group of Directors of EU Agencies.
 He has also served as Chair of The Board of the European Council on Refugees and Exiles (ECRE).
-He is at the Board of Centre for Democracy and Technology (CDT), Human Rights Profile Area of Lund University and Humanity in Action.
+He is at the Board of Centre for Democracy and Technology (CDT), Action Aid Denmark and Humanity in Action.
 He serves on the advisory Board to the Institute of Human Rights and Business and the Organisation New Europe (Nyt Europa).

-Mr. Kjaerum lectures regularly for various target groups, among them master students at the programme co-organised by RWI and the faculty of Law at Lund university and students of the medical professions He has written extensively on human rights issues and most recently co-edited the books Covid and Human Rights, Routledge (2021) and Human Rights and Poverty Research Handbook, Edward Elgar, (2021).
+Mr. Kjaerum lectures regularly at various universities across continents.
+He has written extensively on human rights issues and most recently co-edited the books Covid and Human Rights, Routledge (2021), Human Rights and Poverty Research Handbook, Edward Elgar, (2021) and Human Rights Economies and Subnational Governance.
+Routledge (2025).

 *Affiliated Scholars at the Raoul Wallenberg Institute are encouraged to contribute independent research and analysis.
 All views and opinions expressed by Affiliated Scholars in publications, interviews, or public appearances are their own and do not represent institutional positions of the Raoul Wallenberg Institute.